AnglesHQ/angleshq.github.io/index.md

 ### Angles Cleanup (Cron)
 As you can imagine, storing all the test data (and screenshots) without any form of cleanup can mean your instance of Angles can fill up quite quickly.
 Therefore, Angles has a nightly cron that will use the build delete API to remove any builds and screenshots **older than 90 days**.
 If you would like to change this number please BUILD_CLEAN_UP_AGE_IN_DAYS value in the docker-compose file and run the docker-compose command again.
-If you want to keep specific builds there is a "keep" flag which can be set.
+If you want to keep specific builds,there is a "keep" flag which can be set.
 With this flag set, those builds will not be removed as part of the nightly run (once they hit the configured age).

 **NOTE** The cleanup will not remove any builds that contain a "baseline" image (to ensure these can still be used for comparison).